marcio/react-skylight/README.md

 ## Release History
+ * 2017-09-20   v0.5.0   Add animation, ESC to close, title as component and and some fixes
  * 2017-05-23   v0.4.2   Solve propTypes warnings, and some fixes
  * 2016-08-31   v0.4.1   Polyfill Object.assign() to works in IE
  * 2016-04-27   v0.4.0   Fix issue #35 (numeric string value for CSS property), up to react 15.0.1 and merged pull request to support Stateless (thanks @darthtrevino)